aknsal/Webkriti-21/README.md

 # Webkriti-21
 ## Introduction
 This project is a web-apllication for all the Cultural Societies of IIIT-Allhabad.
-Admins can create accounts for users dynamically.
+It contains list of Societies on homepage and a didicated page for ead\ch society showing Coordinators, Senior Members, members and Upcoming Events of the Society
-Users can login only if they have a account given by admins.
+A user can also login to the page but cannot register by themselves.

 ## Run in local Machine
-You Need to have node, npm and mongodb server running in your local machine
+You Need to have [node](https://nodejs.org/en/download/), npm and mongodb installed in your local machine

 1. Clone the git git-hub repo in the directory you want to Run it.